mharnetiaux/js-dev/README.md

   sass -- preprocessor for css

-  hot reloading -- your js and css is compiled on the fly and server refreshed...
+  hot reloading -- your es6 and scss is compiled, and server refreshed...
 Just press save.